solana-mobile/solana-mobile-doc-site/docs/react-native/first_app_tutorial.md

             return transactionSignatures[0];
         });

-        // Add this step to confirm that the transaction was proccessed by the network. const confirmationResponse = await connection.confirmTransaction({
+        // Add this step to confirm that the transaction was processed by the network. const confirmationResponse = await connection.confirmTransaction({
             signature: signature,
             ...latestBlockhash,